clearfly/peering.as27400.net/README.md

 # Clearfly Communications (AS27400) Peering Policy

-Docroot will be the www folder and deploys will be from the main branch.
+Docroot will be the docs folder and deploys will be from the main branch.